Changing jobs and taking leave

-If you move jobs but pay into an old pension, you may not get some of its benefits - check if they’re only available to current workers.
+If you move jobs but pay into an old pension, you may not get some of that pension’s benefits - check if they’re only available to current workers.

-If you’ve worked at your job for less than 2 years before leaving, you may be able to get a refund on what you’ve contributed.
+If you worked at your job for less than 2 years before leaving, you may be able to get a refund on what you’ve contributed.
 Check with your employer or the pension scheme provider.

 During paid leave, you and your employer carry on making pension contributions.

 The amount you contribute is based on your actual pay during this time, but your employer pays contributions based on the salary you would have received if you weren’t on leave.